viacheslavpopov/Nutri-Capstone/README.md

 ### **Clone**
 1. Follow above steps to install necessary software.
-2. Open web browser and go to https://github.com/cschweig2/Nutri-Capstone.
+2. Open web browser.
 3. After clicking the green "code" button, you can copy the URL for the repository.
 4. Open a terminal window, such as Command Prompt or Git Bash, and navigate to the folder you wish to keep this project in.<br>
   4a.
 Type in this command: `git clone` , followed by the URL you just copied.
-The full command should look like this: `git clone https://github.com/cschweig2/Nutri-Capstone` .
+The full command should look like this: `git clone https://github.com/cschwe/Nutri-Capstone` .
 5. View the code on your favorite text editor.

 ### **Download**
-1. Click [here](https://github.com/cschweig2/Nutri-Capstone) to view project repository.
-2. Click "Clone or download" to find the "Download ZIP" option.
+1. Click "Clone or download" to find the "Download ZIP" option.
-3. Click "Download ZIP" and extract files.
+2. Click "Download ZIP" and extract files.
-4. Open the project in a text editor by clicking on any file in the project folder.
+3. Open the project in a text editor by clicking on any file in the project folder.

 ## 🔌Installation Requirements for React/Redux - Follow First